-(33) A bill for special costs or a bill under the Legal Profession Act, SY 2017, c.
-12, may be rendered on a lump sum basis.
+(33) A bill for special costs or a bill under the Legal Profession Act may be rendered on a lump sum basis.

 Description of services

 (34) A lump sum bill shall contain a description of the nature of the services and of the matter involved as would, in the opinion of the clerk, afford any lawyer sufficient information to advise a client on the reasonableness of the charge made.